-Putin meets with Tillerson as Syria row deepens
+Putin meets Tillerson as Syria rift deepens

 "And to further clarify areas of sharp difference, so we can better understand why these differences exist and what the prospects for narrowing those differences may be."

-It was an icy start to the long-awaited meeting, which began with the two men entering a conference room making very little eye contact.
+It was a hostile start to the long-awaited meeting, which began with the two men entering a conference room making very little eye contact, and made for a marked contrast to the hopes Trump has expressed of improved relations with Moscow.

-The two stood in front of their respective flags beneath a grand chandelier and took their seats on opposite sides of a meters-long table, from which Lavrov delivered his welcome.

-The fallout over the chemical attack follows comments by the Trump administration and Russia that a reset in relations between the countries was possible after decades of hostility.
+Lavrov also complained about the mixed messages coming out of Washington about the Trump administration's Syria policy: "I will be frank that we had a lot of questions regarding a lot of very ambiguous as well as contradictory ideas on a whole plethora of bilateral and international agenda coming from Washington."

 What is the US' Syria policy?

-Following the chemical attack, US President Donald Trump ordered a Tomahawk missile strike against the Shayrat airfield in Syria, from where the US says the aircraft took off to launch the attack.

-The US claims the strike destroyed 20% of Syria's operational aircraft, a figure disputed by Russia's Defense Ministry.

-But the White House has also caused a great deal of confusion -- the US position on Syria is still woefully unclear, as Trump has made no comprehensive statement on Syria since last week's missile attack.
+Indeed, the White House has also caused a great deal of confusion -- the US position on Syria is still unclear, as Trump has made no comprehensive statement on Syria since last week's missile attack.
 He has made some comments to Fox News on Syria, saying he did not plan for the US to be drawn fully into the Syrian war.

 White House press secretary Sean Spicer has said that the Trump administration would respond if the Assad regime used barrel bombs against his own people, something that has been a regular occurrence in the six-year civil war.
 Aides later clarified that this "did not signal a change in administration policy."